our worship experience

 Rev. Ariel Ferrari, PhD

 Welcome my friends!
-I have felt so blessed to serve at Buckeystown UMC that I have decided to continue serving as pastor until June 2023.
+I have felt so blessed to serve at Buckeystown UMC since July 2022, that I have decided to continue serving as pastor.
 After retiring from full time ministry nearly ten years ago, I never felt that I would be in a position to again serve as a pastor.
 I felt so welcomed and energized by the congregation, well, I just want to stay!

 I returned to school halfway through my pastoral ministry to earn a PhD degree in Spanish Language and Literature from the Graduate Center, C.U.N.Y.
 I taught at Queens College and Kings College and translated many educational and inspirational resources for several United Methodist agencies and partners, including the General Board of Global Ministries, the Women’s Division, the General Conference, The Upper Room, and the National Plan for Hispanic Ministries.